UPPMAX/R-python-julia-matlab-HPC/docs/julia/load_runJulia.rst

 Load and run Julia
 ===================

+..
+Discussion:: **Menti**

+   - What would you like to use Julia for?
-At both UPPMAX and HPC2N we call the applications available via the module system modules.
+   - What do you want to learn today?At both UPPMAX and HPC2N we call the applications available via the module system modules.
     - https://www.uppmax.uu.se/resources/software/module-system/
     - https://www.hpc2n.umu.se/documentation/environment/lmod